Last Updated on July 29, 2023

 Overall from the choice of switch lubricants, we highly recommend G-Lube Glorious for you to use, because it is very easy to find and has quality that I think is very good for your switch.
 Other options such as Tribosys 3203, Krytox 205g0, Trbisosy 3204, and Krytox 105 Oil, it is also safe for Linear and tactile switches.

-Lubricating the stabilizer is very easy, you only need to open the keycaps which have stabilizers usually attached to the spacebar, left and right shift, capslock, enter, and backspace keys.
-After opening it, you can read this article to lubricate the mechanical stabilizer of your keyboard using a toothpick.
+Lubricating the stabilizer is very easy, you only need to open the keycaps which have stabilizers usually attached to the spacebar, left and right shift, enter, and backspace keys.
+After opening it, you can read this article to how to lubricate the mechanical stabilizer of your keyboard using a toothpick.

 The Guide is Here: How to Lube Switches without Desoldering – Here is The Complete Guide